Learning Material Sample

 National Savings Certificates, Individual Savings Accounts (ISAs) and the Child Trust Fund/Junior ISA are all completely free from income and capital gains tax.

-They are most attractive to higher and additional rate taxpayers who would have to receive a much higher return on another form of investment to give the same return.
-This can be calculated by dividing the return by 0.6 for higher rate taxpay...
+Tax-free savings accounts such as NS&I Savings Certificates are most attractive to higher and additional rate taxpayers who would have to receive a much higher return on another form of investment to give the same return.
+This can be calculated by dividing the return by 0.6 for higher rate taxpayers and 0...

 Shortened demo course.
 See details at foot of page.

-The Help to Save account is a new type of Bank account aimed at low-paid workers who want to start saving.
+The Help to Save account is not tax-free but provides a 50% government bonus.
+It is a new type of Bank account aimed at low-paid workers who want to start saving.
 They will only be available to those receiving Universal Credit or Working Tax Credit and will have a maximum monthly deposit of £50.
 Accounts must be open for two years before the first bonus will be paid.
 After two years, the accounts can remain open for a further two years or be closed.
 Therefore, the maximum amount that can be saved over a four year period is £2,400 earning a tax free bonus of £1,200.

 Why are National Savings Certificates not suitable for investors wishing an investment that produces income?